aegishub/aws-va-cognito-auth-flow/README.md

 ## Nginx routes

-Nginx should have the endpoint definition (routes) for Web application.
+Nginx have the endpoint definition to route traffic to Auth backend.

 | Route                      | Description                                                                                                             |
 |----------------------------|-------------------------------------------------------------------------------------------------------------------------|